technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 <!---    1         2         3         4         5         6         7      --->
 <!---67890123456789012345678901234567890123456789012345678901234567890123456--->

-A curried function is one that takes multiple arguments but one at a time - in other words a curried function takes the first argument and returns a new function taking the second argument and so on until all arguments are used and the result is returned.
+A curried function is one that takes multiple arguments but one at a time - in other words, a curried function takes the first argument and returns a new function taking the second argument and so on until all arguments are used and the result is returned.
 ```swift
 func uncurriedFn<A, B, C, D>(a: A, b: B, c: C) -> D {
   // some computation using `a`, `b` and `c`